OptimalBits/ground/Readme.md

 With this approach it is possible to reduce redundancy dramatically and also create transition effects between views very easily.

-The routing module is used by firstly specifying the root route:
+The routing module is started by specifying an optional root (defaults to '/') and a function callback where all the routes will be defined.

-	gnd.route.root = '/'

-After that, just listen to any requests.
 Lets see the simplest possible example:

-	gnd.route.listen(function(req){
+	gnd.route(function(req){
 	  req.get(function(){
 	    req.render('/templates/main.jade');
 	  });